-Current Research TopicsA more detailed description and publications are given on my Device modelling webpage
+Current Research TopicsA more detailed description of my research, my research group and our publications are given on Alison Walker's Research webpage

 Hybrid solar cell These solar cells consist of a mixture of organic and inorganic materials.